Periyasamy107/youtube/README.md

 # <ins> Youtube Data Harvesting  </ins>
 ## <ins> Summary of the project : </ins>
-Data preprocessing, data migration, data collection, data scraping, and business problem solving are all part of this project.
+This project encompasses a comprehensive workflow involving data preprocessing, migration, collection, scraping, and business problem solving.
+Leveraging the YouTube API, data scraping from YouTube is facilitated, enabling the acquisition of relevant information.
+Subsequently, MongoDB is utilized for the storage of raw data, ensuring efficient data management.
 <br>
-Using the YouTube API, data scraping is possible from YouTube.
-After data has been gathered, MongoDB will be used to store the raw data.
-Unprocessed data from MongoDB is being processed. data that has been processed moved to the MySQL database.
-Data restoration is carried out after data migration because business questions must be addressed.
+Following data collection, unprocessed data from MongoDB undergoes preprocessing to refine and prepare it for analysis.
+The processed data is then migrated to a MySQL database for structured storage and accessibility.
+Data restoration is conducted post-migration to ensure that business questions can be effectively addressed, thereby maximizing the utility of the gathered insights.
 <br>
 <br>

+- ** Data Preprocessing : ** Prepare raw data for analysis by refining and structuring it.
+- ** Data Migration : ** Transfer processed data from MongoDB to MySQL database for structured storage.
+- ** Data Collection : ** Utilize YouTube API for scraping relevant data from YouTube platform.
+- ** Data Scraping : ** Gather necessary data from YouTube using scraping techniques.
+- ** Business Problem Solving : ** Address business challenges by deriving insights from collected and processed data.
+- ** Storage Infrastructure : ** Utilize MongoDB for storing raw data and MySQL for structured data storage.
+- ** Data Restoration : ** Ensure data integrity and accessibility post-migration to address business queries effectively.

 ## <ins> Here are the few screenshot for this project overview : </ins>
 ### <ins> This is the home page : </ins>
 ![Home Page](https://github.com/Periyasamy107/youtube/assets/118701561/b567337d-bcee-43e6-8eec-a67a7792fd2b)